 Here are three things Reservoir Dogs reminds us about the challenges of portraying on-screen violence, for when you prepare to shoot your very own indie bloodbath.

 No Pain, No Gain

 Reservoir Dogs looks at violence through the lens of pain—pain as an emotion and pain as a reaction.
-Though it is a similarly reflexive film to the rest of his filmography, Quentin Tarantino’s very first venture into moviemaking is much more contained than the following films.
+Though it is a similarly reflexive film to the rest of his filmography, the first Quentin Tarantino venture into moviemaking is much more contained than the following films.
 Each of his other works is concerned with violence as an explosive means of communication, both within the world of the film and which each and every member of the audience.
 In Reservoir Dogs, violence is a wedge between us.
 This 90-minute bloodbath works as an analogy for the lack of communication amongst these twisted characters as well as communication between the world of the film and the collective consciousness of the audience.

 In one way or another, all of Tarantino’s films are concerned with the effect that violence has on the emotions of the viewer.
 Reservoir Dogs remains the only one that fully engages with the discomfort of the audience, making each member squirm in their seat and avert their eyes.
 As the final scene cuts to black, we feel battered and bruised, aching with each punch and shot that the characters have taken.
 This works incredibly well, and especially on such a small scale, because it affords the film a brutal and effective efficiency that Tarantino has sacrificed in recent years in favor of a more Grand Guignol approach.